 Antidepressants

 Additionally, coffee contains tannins, which can bind to and reduce the absorption of antidepressants.
-When taken together, caffeine can amplify some of the side effects of antidepressants, such as insomnia, restlessness, and rapid heartbeat.
+When consumed together, caffeine can amplify some of the side effects of antidepressants, such as insomnia, restlessness, and rapid heartbeat.

 Analgesic